 The Master of Music programs in Performance, Performance/Pedagogy, and Conducting directly address the variety of career and life skills contemporary musicians must possess.
-As the largest music school in Atlantic Canada, MUN is able to complement its intensive performance studies with a wide range of experiential opportunities for graduate students, from teaching and community engagement, to entrepreneurial and arts advocacy projects.
+As the largest school of music in Atlantic Canada, MUN is able to complement its intensive performance studies with a wide range of experiential opportunities for graduate students, from teaching and community engagement to entrepreneurial and arts advocacy projects.

 - Master of Music in Conducting (choral, instrumental, or combined)

 - Master of Music in Performance

 Performance and Performance/Pedagogy concentrations are currently available in:

 Memorial’s Master of Music programs stand apart in the breadth of professional performance experiences they support.
 Students in the performance and performance/pedagogy majors have the opportunity to curate and perform recitals, but may also choose to present a lecture recital, a public masterclass, or record a demo-length CD.
 Chamber music, jazz combo, wind ensemble, chamber orchestra, jazz orchestra, contemporary and improv ensemble, gamelan, choir, and opera workshop experiences are also available for credit.

 Conducting majors have the option of working principally with instrumental ensembles, principally with vocal ensembles, or a balanced combination of both.
 Our conducting majors receive regular and generous podium time with the School’s choirs and instrumental ensembles, as well as access to the unique resources of the musical community in St. John’s, affording a wide range of conducting opportunities.
 Conductors may also choose to participate in the ensembles listed above, for credit, as their expertise allows.